 Tetrahexyldecyl Ascorbate: This is an oil soluble form or vitamin C ester that is more expensive than ascorbic acid.
 It is thought to absorb more readily into the skin and this study said:

-It is our theory that water soluble ascorbic acid is slowly released into the stratium cornem and acts primarily as an antioxadant in protecting the skin, while lipid soluable Tetrahexyldecyl Ascorbate penetrates directly into the dermis and epidermis acting both as an antioxidant and a direct stimulant of new collagen.
+It is our theory that water soluble ascorbic acid is slowly released into the striatum corneum and acts primarily as an antioxidant in protecting the skin, while lipid soluble Tetrahexyldecyl Ascorbate penetrates directly into the dermis and epidermis acting both as an antioxidant and a direct stimulant of new collagen.

 Tetrahexyldecyl Ascorbate sounds promising, but the research is limited and the above snippet is a theory, not proven a fact.
 Plus it is more expensive.
 But, studies have shown it to be effective and this safety assessment deems it safe.